TimFenwick15/esp-home-dashboard/README.md

 - The weather icon is chosen by:
   - making each icon display: none
   - giving it a class name describing what weather type it represents
-  - makign a display: block class with a template name
+  - making a display: block class with a template name
   - replace this template name with data.weather so the C code can pick which icon to switch to display: block
   - There's probably a better way to do this...